bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 your favorite text editor.

-From now on you can add the JavaScript code into the file by appending each function definition in this post to the `yome.js` file.
+From now on you can add the JavaScript code into the file by appending the displayed code in this post to the `yome.js` file.

 ### The future is live